How Customer Insights Help Product Teams Build Features People Want

 • Is feature bloat confusing users?

-Week 2: Conversations That Actually Reveal Something
+Week 2: Conversations That Reveal Something Real

 • Feature gaps costing customer acquisitions